disseminate/coi/CONTRIBUTING.md

 Place these in the vault.
 You can put any number of these in, as long as there's at least one.

+### coi_copspawner

+Place where you want cops to spawn in.
+There should be a decent peppering of these throughout the map.

 ## I18

 If you'd like to translate the gamemode, you are welcome!
 Look at `gamemode/i18/en.lua` as a starting point.
 Whatever language the client has set (`en`, `fr` etc.) will be what's displayed, according to the Garry's Mod main menu language selection.